cloudsummer/CM-Drug/README.md

 ### Running the code

-After downloading the data, you will receive three folders ("New", "1" and "2"),
+After downloading the data, you will receive three folders ("New", "1" and "2"), representing three phases of data.

 <img width="309" alt="image" src="https://github.com/cloudsummer/CM-Drug/assets/24847317/1c967e97-1ef1-4445-9af1-ef7ee5850e2e">

-representing three phases of data.
-Each time you run the code, copy one of the folders to your path and use 'setwd()' (in the R environment) to set it as the working directory.
+Each time you run the code, copy one of the folders to your path and set it as the working directory.
 This working directory corresponds to {work directory} in the code.

 "CM-Drug-1.R" is used to process Phase 1 data, "CM-Drug-2.R" is used to process Phase 2 data, and "CM-Drug-New.R" is used to process the 2020 data.